École Jeannine Manuel - Paris

 |Tweets by ecoleJManuel|

-École Jeannine Manuel is a non-profit pre-K-12 coeducational school founded in 1954 with the mission to develop international understanding through bilingual (French/English) education.
+École Jeannine Manuel is a non-profit pre-K-12 coeducational school founded in 1954 with the mission to promote international understanding through bilingual (French/English) education.
 An associated UNESCO school, École Jeannine Manuel welcomes pupils representing 80 nationalities and every major cultural tradition.
-The school's academic excellence matches its diversity: École Jeannine Manuel is regularly ranked among the top five French high schools (state and independent) for its overall academic performance (ranked first for five consecutive years).
+The school's academic excellence matches its diversity: École Jeannine Manuel is regularly ranked among the top five French high schools (state and independent) for its overall academic performance (ranked first for seven consecutive years).
 The school is accredited by the French Ministry of Education, the International Baccalaureate Organization (IBO), the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).

 The lower and middle school follow the French national curriculum with several exceptions: English is taught every day and, in middle school, experimental sciences, history and geography are taught in English.
 The curriculum is enriched at all levels, not only with a more advanced English language and literature curriculum, but also, for example, with Chinese language instruction (compulsory in grades 3-4-5), an integrated science programme in lower school, and independent research projects in middle school.

 In upper school, tenth graders follow the French national curriculum, albeit taught 50% in French and 50% in English.
 In 11th grade, pupils choose between the French track (international option of the French baccalaureate (OIB)) and the International Baccalaureate Diploma Programme (DP).
 Approximately 25% of our pupils opt for the DP.
 (Please note that, since the DP does not receive any government subsidies, its tuition is three times the French track tuition.)
 In 12th grade, students receive the High School Diploma.